 NOTE: If using existing indoor coil and changing refrigerant types, ensure the indoor coil and metering device are compatible with the type of refrigerant being used.
 If new indoor coil is required check spec sheet or AHRI for approved coil.

+Refer to the indoor coil installation manual for instructions and requirements regarding the installation of the refrigerant detection system to the existing furnace assembly.
 If system is being replaced due to compressor electrical failure, assume acid is in system.
 Refer to Service Procedure S-115 Compressor Burnout in service manual for clean-up procedure.